top of page

 • IF YOU COLLECT ANY PHYSICAL CASH ON UNIVERSITY PROPERTY, THE CASH MUST BE PUT INTO YOUR RSO ACCOUNT OR ELSE YOU WILL LOSE YOUR RSO STATUS: Super Important, any questions contact the IFC Service Chair with questions

-• Submit the date of your event to the Vice President of Service ahead of time to add to the IFC calendar to avoid conflicts with other houses: Just so we can all stay organized
+• Submit the date of your event to the Vice President of Service: Stay organized and avoid conflicts

-• Team up with a sorority: Provides a larger market for donations as well as more help to make your event more successful
+• Team up with a sorority: Provides a larger market for donations and leads to more successful events

 WAYS TO INCREASE SERVICE